akobr/mono.me/docs/42for.net/install.md

 dotnet tool install 42.Monorepo.Cli --global --prerelease
 ```

 After that, you can use your favorite IDE and Git tools to build your first .net friendly mono repository.
-Creating it is as easy as running a single command in your desired target directory for it:
+Creating it is as easy as running a single command in your desired target directory:

 ``` powershell
 mrepo new